namiwa/EG3301R/README.md

 ## ASI-304: Applying AI and Machine Learning to Satellite Data

-### Introduction

 This repo documents our technical exploration of applying AI and ML techniques on satellite data.
-See our prototype model running on Tensorflow.js [here.](http://downloadedfromspace.herokuapp.com/)
+See our prototype model running on Tensorflow.js [here.](https://asi-304-prototype.netlify.app/#/)

 ### Installation